The “keto flu” is the name given to that bad feeling some people get when they have carbohydrate withdrawals.

 What Is Keto Flu

 These “flu” like symptoms are happening as your body learns how to burn fat more efficiently.
-Your body has to adjust and become metabolic flexible.

-Again, not everyone will feel bad when they are switching to a low carb or keto.
+Again, not everyone will feel bad when they are switching to a low-carb or keto.

 Symptoms Of The Keto Flu